HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### Sources (or not), and total usage

-There are two ways to use a `<video>`.
+There are two ways to embed a video resource using the `<video>` element.
 You can either stick a single resource URL into the `src` attribute on the element itself or give it any number of child `<source>` elements, which the browser peruses until it finds a source it thinks it can load.
 Our first query looks at how often we see each of these patterns across all sampled pages.

 {{ figure_markup(
   image="video-usage-of-src-versus-source.png",